debops/debops/docs/ansible/roles/debops.ifupdown/upgrade.rst

 Upgrade notes
 =============

-.. include:: includes/all.rst

 The upgrade notes only describe necessary changes that you might need to make to your setup in order to use a new role release.
-Refer to the :ref:`ifupdown__ref_changelog` for more details about what has changed.
+Refer to the changelog for more details about what has changed.

 From v0.2.x to v0.3.x
 ---------------------

-Make sure to read the :ref:`ifupdown__ref_changelog` for for detailed list of changes.
+Make sure to read the changelog for for detailed list of changes.

 All variables are renamed
 ~~~~~~~~~~~~~~~~~~~~~~~~~